mtlynch/mtlynch.io/content/posts/zig-extraneous-build/index.md

 ## Benchmarking a larger input

-My Ethereum interpreter currently only supports a small subset of the full set of Ethereum's opcodes.
+My Ethereum interpreter currently only supports a small subset of Ethereum's opcodes.
 The most complex computation my interpreter can do at this point is add numbers together.

 For example, here's an Ethereum application that counts to three by pushing `1` to the stack three times and then adding the values together: